On the Generalization for Transfer Learning: An Information-Theoretic Analysis: Problem formulation and main results

 for some weight parameter $\alpha\in[0,1]$ to be determined.
 We will use $\hat{L}_{\alpha}(w)$ interchangeably for $\hat L_{\alpha}(w,S,S')$ to simplify the notation, and then we define the ERM solution by

 Accordingly, we define the optimal hypothesis with respect to the distribution $\mu'$ as

-We are interested in two quantities for this ERM algorithm.
+We are interested in two quantities for any general machine learning algorithms, including the ERM algorithm.
 The first one is the \textit{generalization error} defined as

-namely the difference between the minimized empirical risk and the population risk of the ERM solution under the target distribution.
+namely the difference between the minimized empirical risk and the population risk of some hypothesis under the target distribution.
 We are also interested in the \textit{excess risk} defined as

-which is the difference between the population risk of $w_{\ERM}$ compared to that of the optimal hypothesis.
-Notice that the excess risk is related to the generalization error via the following upper bound
+which is the difference between the population risk of $w$ compared to that of the optimal hypothesis $w^*$.
+Notice that the excess risk of the ERM solution is related to the generalization error via the following upper bound:

 where we have used the fact $\hat L_{\alpha}(w_{\ERM})-\hat L_{\alpha}(w^*)\leq 0$ by the definition of $w_{\ERM}$.
 For any $w\in\mathcal W$, the quantity $L_{\alpha}(w)$ in the above expression is defined as